-The Aginet app runs on iOS and Android devices, such as smartphones and tablets.
+The Tether app runs on iOS and Android devices, such as smartphones and tablets.

-1. Launch the Apple App Store or Google Play store and search "TP-Link Aginet" or simply scan the QR code to download and install the app.
+1. Launch the Apple App Store or Google Play store and search "TP-Link Tether" or simply scan the QR code to download and install the app.

-- 2. Launch the Aginet app and log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 3.
-Tap the Create a Network button and select how you will connect your device to the internet.
-Follow the steps to complete the setup and connect to the internet. - 4.
+- 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have a TP-Link ID, create one first. - 3.
+Tap the + button and select Add a Router.
+In Specific 4G/5G Routers, find this router and tap it. - 4.
+Follow the steps to complete the setup and connect to the internet. - 5.
 Connect your devices to the newly configured wireless networks of the router and enjoy the internet!